igorski/drunk-dragon-vs-the-drag-queens/README.md

 * Drag swag/charisma == mana
 ** Show in status view

-* Character interaction should not show intent in thought bubble, but have a subtle tip in conversation (e.g. slurrrr when drunk, drop hints in conversation)
-* Implement intent for drugs (create i18n per intent type)
 * Generate loan shark with pay back Effect (inside DEALER shop type)

 * Alternate colour scheme for bar/hotel floors inside buildings